ch-hadi/crm-template/README.md

 - user should be able to add a customer
 - user should be able to delete a customer
 - user should be able to update a customer

-## How to submit

-## Notes

-- use email : admin@demo.com and password : demo to login into the application
-- Code should be done in typescript
-- React version 18
-- Node version 18.12.1

-# How to submit assignment

-- create a fork of this repo on github using your personal github account
-- once completed submit your git repo link back to us